kendru/learn-cljs/content/section-1/lesson-6-receiving-rapid-feedback-with-figwheel.md

 display function would behave differently, and when `render-all-messages!` is called, the display for all messages would be updated.

+> **NOTE**
+>
-*NOTE:* The implementation of the above code is inefficient, since the entire list is re-rendered every time we call `render-all-messages!`.
-In later lessons, we will use the Reagent framework to achieve similar results much more efficiently.
+> The implementation of the above code is inefficient, since the entire list
+> is re-rendered every time we call `render-all-messages!`.
+In later lessons, we
+> will use the Reagent framework to achieve similar results much more efficiently.

 ### Quick Review